 A Rice Cooker

 Tokyo-based chef Naomichi Yasuda said that the rice is the most important sushi ingredient.
 Achieving the right consistency is essential.
 The rice needs to be sticky, but the grains still need to hold their shape.
 The best way to do it is to use a rice cooker, known in Japanese as a ‘suihanki’.
 All you do is plug it in, add rice and water, and press a button or two.
-It will cook according to a timer, which gives you a chance to enjoy a few moments of NZ betting online.
+It will cook according to a timer, which gives you a chance to enjoy a few moments of online betting NZ.

 A ‘makisu’ is the familiar bamboo mat used to make maki, California, dragon, and other rolls.
 They are sustainable and affordable, and using them does not require hours of practice.
 However, keeping them clean and dry is essential.
 Covering yours with a layer of plastic wrap before each use can help you do that.

 Wasabi is easy enough to grow from seed in the garden, and you sometimes can find it fresh at Asian grocers.
 If you manage to get fresh wasabi rhizomes, you will need to grate them into a paste that retains flavour and colour.
 In Japan, this is done traditionally using a grater made from shark skin.
 However, you can find expertly crafted ceramic graters that simulate the abrasive surface of shark skin, and that will not wreck the rhizomes the way a metal grater would.

 Other must-have accessories include stands and lunch boxes.
 Sushi roll holders are stands with holes large enough to accommodate home-made rolls, and to keep them upright.
 They are practical and they add visual interest to the table.
 If you want to take your home-made sushi to a friend’s house or to the office, the perfect way to do it is a bento-style lunch box.
 Modern versions offer enough space, several compartments, leak-proof lids, and even cutlery sets.